dijevic/Tasky/README.md

  <br/>

-<p margin="20px">The project has been done with React & redux for the front-end and node ,express and mysql for the backend</p>
+<p margin="20px">The project has been done with React & redux , React Router , Thunk , Swal </p>

   <br/>